TomCat-415/tomcat-415/README.md

-# 👋 Hey, I’m Tom aka TomCat415
+# 👋 Howdy, I’m Tom aka TomCat415

 Fullstack indie dev building products at the intersection of **AI, finance, and web3**.